 The VE initiative complements the other project optimization methodologies utilized by the Environmental and Munitions Center of Expertise (EM CX), which is part of the U.S. Army Engineering and Support Center, Huntsville.
 These methodologies include:

 - technical project planning, which is used extensively to cost-effectively plan data acquisition requirements over the life of a remedial action;

 the EPA Remediation System Evaluation process used for optimizing operational remediation systems.

 The Environmental Protection Agency Office of Solid Waste and Emergency Response Directive OSWER 9335.5-24, Value Engineering for Fund Financed Remedial Design (RD) and Remedial Action (RA) Projects, covers operations for this program.
 Specifics include:

-- A VE screen is required if the RA+LTRA cost is less than or equal to $25 million followed by a VE study if potential value is identified.
+- A VE screen is required if the RA+LTRA cost is more than $2 million and less than or equal to $25 million followed by a VE study if potential value is identified.